 Reporting to UK Visas and Immigration

-- The Fellow no longer requires sponsorship under Tier 5 (e.g. if they switch to a different visa type).
+- The fellow no longer requires sponsorship under Temporary Work visa (e.g. if they switch to a different visa type).

 Travel outside the UK during the fellowship

 Commonwealth Professional Fellowships are tenable in the UK only, and Fellows must seek permission from their Programme Officer and Host organisation if they wish to travel outside the UK for any reason.

 This information is subject to changes in UKVI policy guidance and the immigration rules which is available on the UKVI website.
 UKVI may make changes to the terms and conditions of visas at any point.

 Further information can be obtained from the CSC’s Senior Welfare and Immigration Officer, at firstname.lastname@example.org

 If you have any queries about Commonwealth Professional Fellowships, please email email@example.com.

 General enquiries about applying for Commonwealth Scholarships or Fellowships sent to this email address will not be answered; please use the Contact us form instead.